ReiZaimi/web-security-dashboard/README.md

 # 🔐 NovaPay Security Controls Dashboard
 ### CompTIA Security+ Project — Domain 1: General Security Concepts

-> **Note:** NovaPay Inc. is a fictional company created for educational purposes.
+> **Note:** NovaPay Inc. is a fictional AI-generated company created for educational purposes.
 All data, controls, and scenarios are simulated to reflect a realistic fintech security environment.

 ---